durobeach/durobeach.github.io/en/index.md

 The tropical fishing village of Cumbuco is renowned for it’s breath-taking environment.
 White sand dunes, lagoons, endless beaches and coconut palms surround the laid-back village centre, with its selection of bars, restaurants and cafes.
 Absolute paradise.

 Relax on your own private veranda and take in the breath-taking scenery.
-And if kitesurfing is your thing, imagine the world’s best kitespots being on your doorstep.
+And if kitesurfing is your thing, imagine the world’s best kite spots being on your doorstep.
 When you are ready for some rest and relaxation, dive into the refreshing or have a massage.
 Or simply relax with a drink on our terrace and soak in the views.
 Your stay at Durobeach Hotel and Kite Centre will be a truly unforgettable experience.